TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

   * Build a robot

 If you can power a light with GPIO pins, you can just as easily connect it to a motor.
-Add more motors, and you have a robot.
+Add more motors and you have a robot.

 http://diyhacking.com/raspberry-pi-robot/

+<a href="http://shop.oreilly.com/product/0636920031994.do">Make a Raspberry Pi-Controlled Robot: Building a Rover with Python, Linux, Motors, and Sensors By Wolfram Donat</a>

   * Create your own web server